formabble/releases/docs/details/shards/GFX/Mesh.md

     The sequence in the `Layout` parameter will make it such that each pair of elements in the sequence represent a vertex, with the first value in the pair representing the vertex position and the second value represents the vertex colour.
 Thus element 1 and element 2 in the sequence repesent the first vertex, element 3 and element 4 represent the second vertex and so on and so forth.

-- Any string can be added to the sequence of string in the `Layout` parameter, however the following strings already have a set definition and will be inepreted accordingly:
+- Any string can be added to the sequence of string in the `Layout` parameter, however the following strings already have a set definition and will be interpreted accordingly:
   - "position" : Vertex position (usually 2D or 3D)
   - "color" : Vertex color
   - "normal" : Vertex normal (for lighting calculations)